jssteinberg/config/README.md

 - `:TSInstall all`/`:TSUpdate`
 - `:Mason` to install LSPs

+### TODO

+- format files async on save, but not if their too big, or min...

 ## Vim 8 +lua

 A simple Vim config---could be a single vimrc.
 It can be used as a boilerplate and works without plugins.
 It gives no errors on missing plugins unless keymaps/commands requiring plugins are used.
 Requries: